olhazu-tech/windows_bios_troubleshooting_lab/README.md

 ### 2️⃣ Enabling Virtualization Support
 This BIOS section shows where Intel Virtualization Technology can be enabled.
 Turning it on allows the CPU to support virtual machines and hardware acceleration — something I used when setting up Windows Server test environments and troubleshooting client-server connectivity during software installations.

+In practice, I worked with both **VirtualBox** and **VMware Workstation**, creating isolated virtual networks to simulate real deployment conditions.
+I installed the **server component of the software on a Windows Server virtual machine** and the **client component on a local machine**, verifying that the two could communicate properly through configured network ports.
+I tested these setups across **Windows Server 2012**, **Windows 10**, and **Ubuntu 18.04**, ensuring each environment could establish a stable connection once virtualization was enabled at the BIOS level.

 ![Virtualization Support](images/20251023_193056.jpg)